Smart ways to borrow money

-If you’re smart with how you use credit, it can help put big goals within reach.
-Follow these tips to borrow money with confidence.
+If you take a thoughtful approach to using credit, it can help put big goals within reach.
+Follow these tips to see how you can borrow money with confidence.

 Getting exciting loan offers from companies you’ve never heard of?
-Before taking on debt with any lender, you’ll want to do some research.
+Before you borrow money from any lender, you’ll want to do some research.
 You should expect reputable, trustworthy lenders to be transparent and upfront with you when it comes to the types of loans they offer and the terms that come with them.
-And if you already have a relationship with the lender—like your current bank or credit union—that relationship may make it easier to tap into them for quick advice about the loans they offer and what to expect with the approval process.
+And if you already have a relationship with the lender—like your current bank or credit union—that relationship may make it easier to tap them for quick advice about the loans they offer and what to expect with the approval process.

-Don’t forget that credit cards that offer an introductory offer—like 0% intro APR for the first 12 months—can be used to consolidate outstanding balances or help you pay for big purchases.
-Keep in mind: These cards charge a higher interest rate after the introductory period expires—so try to pay off your full balance before the rate goes up.
-And always pay at least your minimum payment each month, regardless.
+Some credit cards offer low introductory rates, which can be used to consolidate outstanding balances or help you pay for big purchases.
+Just remember to note when the introductory period expires and try to pay off your full balance before the rate goes up.
+And always pay at least your minimum payment each month, regardless, to avoid negative impacts on your credit score.

-Even if you don’t have much credit history, if you’re a homeowner, you can use the equity you have in your home to take out a loan or line of credit (aka, a HELOC).
+Even if you don’t have much credit history, if you’re a homeowner, one of the ways you can borrow money is by using the equity you have in your home to take out a home equity line of credit, known as a HELOC.
 This can be another way to get the funds you need at an attractive interest rate.
-Quick tip: To figure out your home equity, subtract what you still owe from the original loan amount or appraised value of your home.
+Quick tip: To figure out your home equity, subtract the amount you owe on your mortgage(s) from the current value of your home.

-Payday loans, title loans, tax refund anticipation loans, and other risky types of loans—lenders offering these may not have your best interests in mind.
-These types of loans typically have very high (and costly) APRs.
+Payday loans, title loans, tax refund anticipation loans, and other risky types of loans may be offered by lenders who might not have your best interests in mind.
+Plus, these types of loans typically have very high (and costly) annual percentage rates (APR).

 Debt versus savings calculator